MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 	However, if you weren't able to save your custom theme, then you were instructed to update the Default theme to display the sign-in user's name.
 If you were unable to save your custom them, then the Default theme should apply, and you should see Laura's name.

-13. In your browser, verify you're on the **Home | Microsoft 365** tab.
+13. In your browser, verify you're on the **Home | Microsoft 365 Copilot** tab.
 When you left off after the prior lab task, this page didn't display any Microsoft 365 apps in the side pane because Laura wasn't assigned a Microsoft 365 license.
 Let's see what happens now that Laura has been assigned a license. <br/>

 	Select the **Refresh** icon that appears to the left of the address bar at the top of your browser. <br/>

-	After refreshing the page, notice the Microsoft 365 app icons that now appear on the left-side of the screen because Laura has been assigned a Microsoft 365 license. <br/>

-	If a **Find more apps** window appears, select the **X** to close it.

 14. Select the **Install and more** button, and then in the drop-down menu, select **Install Microsoft 365 apps**.